Asthma in Children: Symptoms and Risk Factors

 Asthma is often difficult to diagnose in infants.
 However, in older children the disease can often be diagnosed based on your child's medical history, symptoms, and physical exam.

 Medical history and symptom description.
-Your child's doctor will be interested in any history of breathing problems you or your child may have had, as well as a family history of asthma, allergies, a skin condition called eczema, or other lung disease.
+Your child's doctor will be interested in any history of breathing problems you or your child may have had, as well as a family history of asthma, allergies, a skin condition called eczema, or other lung diseases.
 It is important that you describe your child's symptoms -- cough, wheezing, shortness of breath, chest pain or tightness -- in detail, including when and how often these symptoms have been occurring.

 Physical exam.
 During the physical examination, the doctor will listen to your child's heart and lungs.